Eastern University, Sri Lanka: Faculty of Arts and Culture

 The Faculty of Arts and Culture with the Departments of Arabic, Islamic Studies, and Fine Arts was established in 1988.
 The Faculty of Cultural Studies was then expanded to include the Departments of Languages, Geography and Social Science in 1991 and renamed as Faculty of Arts & Culture.

 At present, the Faculty of Arts & Culture consists of nine departments, namely, Department of Arabic, Fine Arts, Geography, Islamic Studies, Languages, Social Sciences, History, Comparative Religion & Social Harmony and Education & Childcare with additional three disciplines, namely, Economics, Christianity & Hindu Civilization.
 And also the faculty comprises Centre for Early Childhood Care & Development (CECCD) and Centre for Social Research & Development (CSRD).

 The faculty offers programs of the undergraduate degree in Bachelor of Arts (BA) – general and special.
 The faculty also offers Bachelor of Education (BEd) special degree, Master of Arts (MA), Master of Education (MEd), Master of Philosophy (M.Phil), Doctor of Philosophy, diploma in Preschool Education and Certificate Course in Psychosocial Work.

-The present dean is Prof. J. Kennedy.
+The present dean is Dr.V.
+Gunapalasingam.

 Faculty of Health Care Sciences

 The concept of establishing a Faculty of Health Sciences arose in the nineties.
 In its move, the late President R. Premadasa has taken steps to elevate the General Hospital Batticaloa as a Teaching Hospital in 1993.
 A committee comprising prominent intellectuals formed the Medical Faculty Committee which included Prof. T. Varagunam (former Chancellor, EUSL), Dr. J.T.
 Xavier, Prof. R. Maheswaran, Prof. G.F.
 Rajendram (then Vice-Chancellor) and Dr. K. Kunanandem to devise the curriculum for the MBBS course.

 The government of Sri Lanka has by Gazette notification dated 23 November 2005 established the Faculty of Health Care Sciences of the Eastern University, Sri Lanka with six departments: Human Biology, Pathophysiology, Clinical Sciences, Primary Health Care, Medical Education & Research and Supplementary Health Sciences.
 Dr. K. Kunanandem, a London qualified neurosurgeon, was appointed as the first dean to pioneer the faculty.
 He was made a member of the University Grants Commission and was entrusted the duty of designing and developing the said faculty.
 Kunanandham died unexpectedly in London when he was with his family.
 Therefore, the first dean of the faculty was Dr.K.
 E. Karunakaran, an obstetrician, and gynecologist attached to the Teaching Hospital, Batticaloa.

 The faculty offers mainly of two courses of studies: Medicine (MBBS) and Nursing (BSc).
 The first batch of students for MBBS programme was enrolled in 2006 in the Faculty of Health Care Sciences and the same has graduated with flying colours in 2013.

-The present dean of the faculty is Dr. Anjala.A, consultant physician of Teaching Hospital Batticaloa.
+The present dean of the faculty is Dr. T. Sathananthan, consultant physician of Teaching Hospital Batticaloa.